shahadl/Udacity-Data-Analysis-Nanodegree/Project_4/README.md

+# Wrangle and Analyze Data
+# Project Overview
+Wrangling and Analyzing the Data through the following steps:

 ## Gathering the Data:
 The data for this project was in three different formats:
 1. `Twitter Archive File — WeRateDogs`: WeRateDogs downloaded their Twitter archive and shared it exclusively for use in this project.
 This archive contains basic tweet data (tweet ID, timestamp, text, etc.) for all 5000+ of their tweets as they stood on August 1, 2017.